Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles and onset of condensation: Spherical symmetry

 Bosonic statistics, known to render stability against gravity more precarious, is expected to initiate condensation at a temperature higher than $\hat{T}_\mathrm{C}$.
 However, condensation is not collapse, even though both events are precipitous in this case.
 Recall that condensation was also abrupt in cylindrical BE clusters, yet different from the collapse of MB clusters (Sec.~\ref{sec:cylind}).
 In planar BE clusters, by contrast, condensation was found to be gradual and planar MB clusters do not collapse at all (Sec.~\ref{sec:planar}).

-A special feature of $\mathcal{D}=3$ noted earlier and relevant here is that the density at the center of the cluster remains finite at criticality.
+One salient feature of $\mathcal{D}=3$ noted earlier for planar and cylindrical symmetry and relevant here for spherical symmetry is that the density at the center of the cluster remains finite at criticality.
 The critical density profile is expressible as a power series with a negative first derivative, indicative of a cusp singularity, as worked out in Appendix~\ref{sec:appa}.
 In the following, we analyze the regime of tight confinement in some detail and then highlight differences realized in the regimes of intermediate and wide confinement.
 The three regimes are represented by systems with confining radii $\hat{R}=1,10,100$.